getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

     ............................
     ```

-    This will take several minutes to complete.
+    This process takes several minutes to complete.

+### Add a DNS A record to your domain

-1. Add a DNS "A" record to your domain pointing to the public IP address of your cluster's segment.
+Add a DNS A record to your domain that points to the public IP address of your cluster's segment.
 Even if your cluster has multiple segments, all of your containers will be running on the same segment as the data volume container you just created.

-To find its public IP address, run:
+1. To find the segment's public IP address, run the following command:

     ```bash
     $ docker inspect --format "{{ "{{ .Node.IP "}}}}" letsencrypt-data
     172.99.73.144
     ```

-    Add an "A" record from your domain pointing to this address.
-If your domain had previously been pointing elsewhere, you may need to wait for the new DNS entry to propagate before you can use it.
-You can determine when the entry is ready by checking:
+1. Add an A record from your domain that points to this address.
+If your domain had previously been pointing elsewhere, you might need to wait for the new DNS entry to propagate before you can use it.
+You can determine when the entry is ready by checking, as follows:

     **Mac OS X and Linux**